yakshina/rsschool-cv/cv.md

 ## Objective

-My goal is to become a front-end developer.
-The priority is the mathematical direction associated with the current training profile.
-I would like to transfer my theoretical knowledge of applied mathematics and computer science to practice.
-All this in order to get a promising position in a reputable organization, in order to expand your knowledge, knowledge and skills.
+MI am actively developing in the field of front-end development.
+Priority is the mathematical direction associated with the current profile of training.
+In the future, I want to transfer theoretical knowledge of applied cybernetics to practice in order to get a promising position in a reputable organization, as well as expand my knowledge and skills.

 ## Technical skill set